When to visit the vet?

 The most important facts at a glance

 Neosporosis is a parasitic infection caused by the single-celled parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans.
 Neospora caninum, which can survive both in the environment and in hosts.
 Dogs are the main definitive hostsDefinitive hosts are the organisms in which a parasite or pathogen completes its reproductive cycle.
 Unlike intermediate hosts, which only harbor certain developmental stages of the parasite, definitive hosts are necessary for the parasite's reproduction., while cattle and sheep act as intermediate hosts.
 The parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. is mainly transmitted through the consumption of contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
+Parasites can cause a variety of diseases in animals and humans. is mainly transmitted by eating contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. meat or through oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats. from the environment.
-Vertical transmission from the mother to the puppies is also possible.
+Vertical transmission from mother to puppies is also possible.
 Common symptoms include neurological disorders such as muscle stiffness, tremors, and seizures.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by serological tests and molecular methods such as PCR to detect the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
+It is the first step in the management and treatment of patients. is made using serological tests and molecular methods such as PCR to detect the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans..
-Treatment includes antiprotozoal drugs such as clindamycin, although a complete cure is often difficult.
-SupportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures such as physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can improve the dogs’ quality of life.
+Treatment includes antiprotozoal medications such as clindamycin, although a complete cure is often difficult.
+SupportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures such as physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can improve dogs’ quality of life.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. depends heavily on the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and the timeliness of treatment.
+It can provide information on how a disease is expected to develop. depends heavily on the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and timely treatment.
 For preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., dogs should not have access to raw meat or contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. water, and breeding dogs should be tested regularly to prevent vertical transmission.
-Research focuses on the development of vaccines and improved diagnostic methods to better combat the disease.
-Advances in genomics and immunology offer promising approaches to improving the preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and treatment of Neosporosis.
+Research is focusing on developing vaccines and improved diagnostic methods to better control the disease.
+Advances in genomics and immunology offer promising approaches to improving preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. and treatment of neosporosis.

 Causes

 Neospora caninum is a single-celled parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans. belonging to the Apicomplexa family, similar to the parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans.
 Toxoplasma gondii.
 This parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans. can survive and multiply both in the environment and within a host.
 Dogs are the main definitive hostsDefinitive hosts are the organisms in which a parasite or pathogen completes its reproductive cycle.
 Unlike intermediate hosts, which only harbor certain developmental stages of the parasite, definitive hosts are necessary for the parasite's reproduction., while cattle, sheep, and other animals can act as intermediate hosts.
-The life cycle of Neospora caninum includes sexual and asexual development stages.
-The sexual phase takes place in the intestines of dogs, which excrete oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
+The life cycle of Neospora caninum includes sexual and asexual developmental stages.
+The sexual phase takes place in the intestines of dogs, which shed oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats. there.
 These oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats. are environmentally resistantResistant means being insensitive to a substance, drug, or treatment.
-In dogs and cats, resistance can refer to the ineffectiveness of antibiotics against certain bacterial strains or the insensitivity of parasites to certain pesticides. and can survive in soils and water.
+In dogs and cats, resistance can refer to the ineffectiveness of antibiotics against certain bacterial strains or the insensitivity of parasites to certain pesticides. and can survive in soil and water.

 Symptoms